 It is important you understand the benefits covered under your plan.
-As a Meridian member you do not have to pay copays for covered services.
-NOTE: You may have copays for covered services if you are a Healthy Michigan Plan member.
-You may also have to pay a monthly premium for the MIChild program.
-See Cost Sharing and Copayments section for more information.
+As a Meridian member, you do not have to pay copays for covered services under the Medicaid or Healthy Michigan Plan.
+See the Cost Sharing and Copayments section for more information.